WebAssembly/design/JS.md

 A `WebAssembly.Module` object represents the stateless result of compiling a WebAssembly binary-format module and contains one internal slot:
  * [[Module]] : an [`Ast.module`](https://github.com/WebAssembly/spec/blob/master/ml-proto/spec/ast.ml#L208)
-   which is the spec definition of a validated module AST
+   which is the spec definition of a validated module

 ### `WebAssembly.Module` Constructor